-- Can be described as the magic of the mouth. - The more simple everyday language you use the more likely it is to work.
+- Can be described as the magic of the mouth. - It is the most effective way to deal with a crisis. - The more simple everyday language you use the more likely it is to work.

 It is important to keep a number of things in mind